-Competitive determination was instilled early, whether playing cribbage for copper coins with her grandparents, or table tennis with her two siblings against their pennant-level Dad.
+Competitive determination was instilled early, whether playing cribbage for copper coins with her grandparents, or table tennis with her 2 siblings against their pennant-level Dad.
 “Balls would be smashed at you, you had to fight back.
 He just wouldn’t let you win.
-I’ve done the same thing with my two children – if you want to win you’ve got to be better.”
+I’ve done the same thing with my 2 children – if you want to win you’ve got to be better.”

 She was drawn to her glove-making seamstress grandmother, “a really strong woman”, and inspired by the grit her mother showed to get back into the workforce after her parents’ divorce.
 A careers teacher was influential too, encouraging her to pursue engineering when few girls did.
 Nicole bumped into her at the races a few years ago and reported that she’d taken her advice.
 A delighted Miss Smith responded: “Tick!”